RHIZOME_RAW: interview with Daniel Garcia Andujar of TTTP®

 Who preserves the basic freedom of the net, our freedom (in general)?

-We hear too much about increasing government intervention, building a model cyberspace, preserving, controlling, developing international guidelines, government access to encrypted communications, and encryption
+We hear too much about increasing government intervention, building a model cyberspace, preserving, controlling, developing international guidelines, government access to encrypted communications, censorship and encryption

 restrictions, regulation, supervision, centralize, Internet policy…